vippsas/vipps-partner/README.md

   [legally required terms and conditions](https://www.forbrukertilsynet.no/lov-og-rett/veiledninger-og-retningslinjer/standard-salgsbetingelser-for-forbrukerkjop-av-varer-over-internett).
 * The merchant's website does not have the organization number clearly visible.
-* The merchant has not provided enough information about what they want to use Vipps for ("Spesifiser kort hvilke varer/tjenester dere selger").
+* The merchant has not provided enough information about what they want to use Vipps for ("Spesifiser kort hvilke varer/tjenester dere selger", in English: "Briefly specify which goods/services you sell").
 * Vipps has sent an email requesting additional information, but has not received a reply.
   Merchants should check their "spam" and try to search their email for "vipps".
 * The application has been declined.
 Vipps only informs the merchant about this,